-If fraud has become your nightmare, predictive analytics can lower credit card chargeback rates (the demand by a credit-card provider for a retailer to make good the loss on a fraudulent or disputed transaction) and reduce overall fraud by analysing customer behaviour and product sales – and removing products from the assortment that are most susceptible to fraud.
+If fraud has become your nightmare, predictive analytics can lower credit card chargeback rates (the demand by a credit-card provider for a retailer to make good the loss on a fraudulent or disputed transaction) and reduce overall fraud by analysing customer behaviour and product sales – and removing products from the assortment that is most susceptible to fraud.

 The fraud management predictive models identify potential fraud before the customer completes the purchase transaction, resulting in reduced chargebacks and also reduced administration time.
 Predictive analytics solutions come with pre-built fraud models for a specific industry, such as online retail, making it easy to deploy.